But how does bitcoin actually work?

 If all the other miners are able to confirm new blocks faster than Alice can, Bob will stop believing in Alice’s version, and switch to believing the other miners’ chain instead.

-Unless Alice has as much computing power as all the other miners combined, the odds of her chain remaining the longest become inconceivably small.
 So after a while, when Alice inevitably fails to keep her chain longer, Bob will reject what he’s hearing from Alice in favor of the longer chain that everyone else is working on.

 That’s what we mean when we say that the proof of work makes fraud computationally infeasible.
 Creating blocks is hard work, so working against the consensus is just too difficult to manage.
+Also, if block rewards are meaningful, it almost certainly means you're better off spending that effort mining new valid blocks than trying to fool one individual.

 Ledger Dollars vs. Bitcoin

-And with that, we’ve hit all the main ideas.
+With that, we’ve hit all the main ideas.
 This distributed ledger system based on a proof of work is more or less how the Bitcoin protocol works, and how many other cryptocurrencies work.
 There’s just a few details to clear up.

 Also, all of the money in Bitcoin ultimately comes from some block reward.
 Nobody “buys in” to Bitcoin like we originally said while building up our own Ledger Dollars.
 When Bitcoin first got started, the reward was 50 Bitcoin per block.
 There’s a great site called Block Explorer where you can look through the Bitcoin blockchain.
 If you look at the very first few blocks on the chain, they contain no transactions other than the 50 Bitcoin reward to the miner.
 Every 210,000 blocks, which is about every 4 years, that reward gets cut in half.
 So right now, as of 2021, the reward is at 6.25 Bitcoin per block, and because this reward decreases geometrically over time, there will never be more than 21 million bitcoin in existence.